Nerwyn/android-tv-card/README.md

 [![Github][github]][github]

-📦 This repo is a fork of [tv-card](https://github.com/marrobHD/tv-card) and includes a bunch of new features and improvements, like:
+📦 This repo is a fork of [tv-card](https://github.com/usernein/tv-card), which is a fork of [tv-card](https://github.com/marrobHD/tv-card) and includes a bunch of new features and improvements, like:

 - Fully functional touchpad for navigation (thanks to [iablon's Touchpad Card](https://github.com/iablon/HomeAssistant-Touchpad-Card)) ❤️
 - Slider for volume (thanks to [AnthonMS's Slider Card](https://github.com/AnthonMS/my-cards#slider-card)) ❤️